MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/cost-price-resolution.md

 - Entry and Correction journal lines for **Expense**.
 - Journal lines that are created when an expense entry is submitted.

-After a cost price list is determined, the system complete the following steps to enter the default cost rate.
+After a cost price list is determined, the system completes the following steps to enter the default cost rate.

 1. The system matches the combination of the **Category** and **Unit** fields in the estimate or actual context for **Expense** against the category price lines on the price list.
 1. If the system finds a category price line that has a cost rate for the **Category** and **Unit** combination, that cost rate is used as the default cost rate.